 Vases can be unique, just like the memorials with which they are combined.
 These come in several shapes, sizes and materials, and can be in the ground or attached to the memorial’s base or top.
 Materials include:

 Quality granite vases may cost $250 and up depending on the material, shape, size and whether it is joined with the memorial or placed in the ground.
+Note: Be sure to check with your memorial provider or chosen cemetery to confirm that vases are permitted.

 When all else is equal between the granite quality, shape, size and design details, what difference remains?
 Craftsmanship.

-The most personal aspects of a memorial are the words and design elements inscribed on the piece of granite.
+The most personal aspects of a headstone are the words and design elements inscribed on the piece of granite.
 The best craftspeople in the world make your vision into art that is beautiful to look at and built to last.

 For instance, Milano Monuments offers deeper characters and designs.
 These will retain their color and provide more contrast to bystanders.